 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-Chris Carey (Eric Andre) has a job detailing cars, when one day his childhood crush comes in with her car.
+Chris Carey (Eric Andre) has a job detailing cars when one day his childhood crush comes in with her car.
 Her name is Maria (Michaela Conlin), but Chris cannot work up the courage to talk to her.
 This is largely due to the unfortunate incident that occurred shortly before she arrived, which left him without his clothes.
-Fortunately, he runs into her again later, and she agrees to meet up with him some time, but she is leaving town to go back to New York City.
+Fortunately, he runs into her again later, and she agrees to meet up with him sometime, but she is leaving town to go back to New York City.
 She runs an art gallery, and she tells him to stop by next time he is around New York.
 While an innocent and polite invitation, Chris takes it very seriously.

 Chris then convinces his friend Bud Malone (Lil Rel Howery) to borrow his sister's car and go on a road trip with him to NYC so that he can meet the girl of his dreams.
 Bud's sister Trina (Tiffany Haddish) is in prison, so they did not think she would know they borrowed it.
 However, Trina has escaped, and she goes looking for her car to get out of town.
 When she finds it missing, she sets out on a mission to find her brother and his idiot friend Chris.
-Bud‘s sister is crazy, and he has know idea what she will do to them if she catches them.
+Bud‘s sister is crazy, and he has no idea what she will do to them if she catches them.
 To make matters worse, Chris and Bud have a habit of getting themselves into trouble, and this habit leaves a trail of bread crumbs that Trina will have no problem following.

 The Pros & Cons